SAREC-Lab/DronologyCourse/README.md

 The following directions explain how to setup your computer as a development machine.
 By the end you should be able to build, test, run, and modify the project.

 1. Install a JDK that can accommodate Java 8.
 Make sure the JDK's bin directory is in your `PATH`.
 On some platforms, like Windows, you might also need to make sure that the `JAVA_HOME` environment variable is set up and pointing to the directory where the JDK is installed.
+You may also need to add the JDK's bin directory to your `PATH` variable.

 1. Install [Maven](https://maven.apache.org).
 Make sure that Maven's bin directory is in your `PATH`.